TrackerLounge/DojoJoe/README.md

 * 1/4 in. metal pully.
 * 2 in.
 PVC Pipe for bones
 * 1/4 in.
 PVC for the core of the head to allow rope to pass thru
-* 1/4 in plyeurithan rope for part of the line supporting Dojo Joe from the ceiling.
+* 1/4 in. polypropylene braided rope for part of the line supporting Dojo Joe from the ceiling.
 This part passes thru the pully
 * 1/4 in. elastic cord for joints and part of line to support the sparring partner from the ceiling.
   * Note: I originally used 100 lb zip ties to attach the joints.
 However, I found that I would break a joint after 1 to 10 iterations of a joint lock.
 * High strength magnets (to allow fingers to grasp my wrist)